mrpowers-io/spark-style-guide/README.md

 This document draws on the Spark source code, the [Spark examples](http://spark.apache.org/examples.html), and popular open source Spark libraries  to outline coding conventions and best practices.

+See the [PySpark style guide](https://github.com/MrPowers/spark-style-guide/blob/main/PYSPARK_STYLE_GUIDE.md) if you're using the Python API.

 Comprehensive Scala style guides already exist and this document focuses specifically on the style issues for Spark programmers.
 Reader beware:

 > Any style guide written in English is either so brief that it’s ambiguous, or so long that no one reads it.